A myoelectrically controlled arm prosthesis restores various natural functions to your hand. The electronic hand can perform different types of grips.

 How much does a prosthesis cost?

 The cost of a prosthesis depends on several factors.
-On the one hand, the amputation level is crucial: is it a finger prosthesis, a hand prosthesis or a prosthesis for the entire arm?
-The more fitted parts are installed in the prosthesis, the higher the price of course.
+One important factor is the amputation level: will the prosthesis be replacing a finger, a hand or the entire arm?
+The more components needed to build the prosthesis, the more it will cost.

-On the other hand, there are different types of prosthesis for each amputation level, the costs of which differ considerably:
+Additionally, different types of prostheses exist for each amputation level, and the costs can differ considerably.
+Examples include:

 For a concrete price, it is best to contact us directly – we will be happy to provide you with precise information.

-If you are covered by public health insurance, your health insurance fund first requires a doctor’s prescription and a cost estimate.
+If you are covered by public health insurance, your health insurance company first requires a doctor’s prescription and a cost estimate.
 As soon as we receive your prescription, we will send both documents to the respective health insurance company.
-Ittakes some time before we get either an approval or a rejection notice.
+It takes some time before we get either an approval or a rejection notice.

-Many wonder whether the health insurance company pays for each prosthesis or only the one with the simplest equipment.
-As a general rule: after an individual check, the health insurance fund covers the costs for the services that you actually need as a patient.
-The insurance fund will not cover benefits that are not included in the catalogue of benefits of the respective health insurance fund.
+Many wonder whether the health insurance company covers all prostheses or only those with the most basic features.
+Generally speaking, after an individual examination, your health insurance company covers the costs for the services that you as a patient actually need.
+The health insurance company will not pay for services that are not included in the catalogue of services of the respective health insurance company.

-If you are a private patient, the scope of the reimbursement of costs is determined individually according to your contractual agreements.
+If you have private health insurance, the scope of the reimbursement of costs is determined individually according to your contractual agreements.

-For statutory and private insured persons, the following applies: If the health insurance fund refuses the claim for reimbursement, it is possible to take legal action and lodge an objection.
+For statutory and private insured persons, the following applies: If the health insurance company refuses the claim for reimbursement, it is possible to take legal action and file an objection.

-Our physiotherapists are trained, certified and specialized in training with prostheses.
+Our physiotherapists are trained, certified and specialized in prosthetic rehabilitation.
 Our strengths are user training and targeted training, such as how to use a myoelectric arm prosthesis.
 In close cooperation with the orthopedic technician, our therapists address your personal needs and goals.

 With its gestures, motor skills and sensory properties, the hand is one of the most complex organs.
-When it comes to replacing fingers, hands or the entire arm with a prosthesis, professional competence is absolutely crucial.
+When it comes to replacing fingers, hands, or the entire arm with a prosthesis, professional competence is critical.

-In order to offer you individualized care at the highest level, we align ourselves with the quality guidelines according to VQSA (Verein zur Qualitätssicherung in der Armprosthetik e.V.
+In order to offer you the highest level of individualized care, we align ourselves with the quality guidelines according to VQSA (Verein zur Qualitätssicherung in der Armprosthetik e.V.
 [Association for quality assurance in arm prosthetics]).
-They define how state-of-the-art prosthetic treatment of the upper extremities is to be guaranteed.
+They define the requirements of how state-of-the-art prosthetic treatment of the upper extremities is to be guaranteed.